xdhub/httphooks/doc/design.md

   </tr>
   <tr>
     <th>4</th>
-    <td>In-Processing</td>
+    <td>Processing</td>
     <td>Responder</td>
     <td>
-        If one or more in-processing responder(s) are defined these are executed in undefined order in parallel from each other and only when all of these are executed and completed will processing of continue.
+        If one or more processing responder(s) are defined these are executed in undefined order in parallel from each other and only when all of these are executed and completed will processing of continue.
     </td>
   </tr>
   <tr>